Electa-Git/PowerModelsMCDC.jl/README.md

 ```

 ## Contact Details
-If you have something to discuss about the package or related work please feel to reach out at [chandrakant.jat@kuleuven.be](chandrakant.jat@kuleuven.be).
+If you have something to discuss about the package or related work please feel free to reach out at [chandrakant.jat@kuleuven.be](chandrakant.jat@kuleuven.be).

 ## License